micgonzalez/Basic-Machine-Learning-in-R/README.md

 Machine learning algorithms fall into one of two broad categories; supervised and unsupervised algorithms.
 Supervised algorithms use datasets with known inputs and outputs to train a machine learning model.
 Supervised algorithms are like teacher guiding student learning using homework assignments with known answers.
 Unsupervised algorithms look for patterns and structure in datasets without known outputs.

-This is unsupervised learning using the k-means clustering algorithm and supervised learning using the k-nearest neighbors algorithm.
+This repository is a mixture of unsupervised learning using the k-means clustering algorithm and supervised learning using the k-nearest neighbors algorithm.